Adderall Side Effects, Risks & Dangers of Use

 What is Adderall?

-Adderall is the brand name of the drug amphetamine-dextroamphetamine, a prescription medication primarily used to treat symptoms of attention deficit hyperactivity disorder, or ADHD, by enhancing concentration and focus levels.
-It is commonly abused as a weight loss drug, study drug, or recreationally as a party drug as well.
+Adderall is the brand name of the drug amphetamine-dextroamphetamine, a prescription medication primarily used to treat symptoms of attention deficit hyperactivity disorder (ADHD) by enhancing concentration and focus levels.

 Adderall Side Effects